ag-richa-13/Contact-Form/README.md

 To use your own Firebase project, replace the Firebase configuration in the code with your own.
 You can find your project's configuration details in the Firebase console.

----

-Save the above text as a README.md file in the same directory as the contact form code.